-We illustrate the usage of RESAPLE on a real areal dataset consisting of U.S. Census tracts in King County, Washington (USA).
-For each tract, we obtained 2019–2023 American Community Survey (ACS) 5-year estimates for median household income and tract-level demographic and socioeconomic covariates\footnote{\url{https://www.census.gov/data/developers/data-sets/acs-5year.html}}, and we merged these attributes with tract polygons \footnote{\url{https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html}}.
-Both of the data and geometries were obtained conveniently from the \texttt{tidycensus} package in \textsf{R} \citep{walkerTidycensusLoadUS2017}.
+We illustrate the use of RESAPLE on a real areal dataset consisting of U.S. Census tracts in King County, Washington (USA).
+For each tract, we obtained 2019--2023 American Community Survey (ACS) 5-year estimates for median household income and tract-level demographic and socioeconomic covariates\footnote{\url{https://www.census.gov/data/developers/data-sets/acs-5year.html}}, and we merged these attributes with tract polygons\footnote{\url{https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html}}.
+Both the attributes and geometries were obtained from the \texttt{tidycensus} package in \textsf{R} \citep{walkerTidycensusLoadUS2017}.
 The ACS 5-year product provides model-based small-area estimates with associated margins of error; in this case study we treat the published estimates as observed inputs for the purpose of demonstrating spatial-residual diagnostics.

-We examine natural log transformed median household income (MHHI) $Z_i = \log(\text{MHHI$_i$})$ for census tract $i=1, ..., n$ ($n=494$) in King County constructed from ACS table B19013.
+We examine natural-log-transformed median household income (MHHI) $Z_i = \log(\text{MHHI}_i)$ for census tract $i=1,\dots,n$ ($n=494$) in King County, constructed from ACS table B19013.
 A map is provided in Appendix \ref{app:case-study}.
-Covariates $p$ include: 1) the share of adults with at least a bachelor’s degree (constructed from educational-attainment counts), 2) unemployment rate, 3) renter share, 4) median age, 5) poverty rate, and 6) household vacancy rate.
+Candidate covariates include: 1) the share of adults with at least a bachelor's degree, constructed from educational-attainment counts, 2) unemployment rate, 3) renter share, 4) median age, 5) poverty rate, and 6) household vacancy rate.
 Variables were joined by tract GEOID.